What Are Computer Glasses — And Do They Help?

 Simple anti-glare coating, available from all eyeglasses manufacturers including my preferred vendor Zenni Optical, is also touted as helping improve computer eye problems.

 In my experience, tinted computer glasses work well in reducing eye strain, and so does anti-glare coating.
 The low power reading glasses I use at home have a slight blue tint.
-The ones I use with my laptop on the road have Zenni Optical’s anti-glare coating and seem to work very well also.
+The ones I use with my laptop on the road have a clear anti-glare coating and seem to work very well also.

 Magnification

-You may be surprised to learn that some computer glasses aren’t magnified at all.
+You may be surprised to learn that some computer reading glasses aren’t magnified at all.

 If you don’t have poor vision in general, one school of thought suggests that a tint alone will alleviate your eye symptoms, so magnification isn’t necessarily needed.
-In addition, any sort of glasses will help keep wind from fans and air vents out of your eyes, and this can reduce symptoms of dry eyes.
+Also, any glasses will help keep wind from fans and air vents out of your eyes, and this can reduce symptoms of dry eyes.

 Those differing opinions are why it’s important to decide whether you want your computer glasses to provide magnification.
 If you aren’t sure, I suggest you choose ones with at least a slight magnification.
 This can be +1.00 diopters or less or as much as +3.50, just like regular reading glasses.